m0t9/S25-core-course-labs/app_python/CI.md

 I do not reveal any secret tokens in source code or workflow because I have inherited them in GitHub Actions settings.

+## 6. Snyk vulnerabilities check

+I use Snyk action to check vulnerabilities in my code and its dependencies.